AndyHaas/Salesforce_Project_Management/docs/wiki/Dashboard_Guide.md

 2. `taskListComponent` wires both the task list data and the field-set definition.
 When either changes:
    - Columns are rebuilt dynamically with the right datatable types, type attributes, and cell decorations (e.g., status badges, numeric alignment, percent formatting).
    - Row data is reprocessed to inject helper display fields (URL for `Name`, reference labels, percent normalization, CSS status classes).
-3. Admin changes to the field set automatically flow to the dashboard table after a deploy/refresh.
+3. Admin changes to the field set automatically appear in the dashboard table after refreshing the page.

 ### Customizing Columns